Rupert Bruce-Mitford: Second World War

 From 1940 to 1946, Bruce-Mitford served in the Royal Corps of Signals.
 Joining as a lance corporal and initially assigned to a territorial unit in Essex, he transmitted morse code during the day, after which he watched for fires from the dome of St Paul's Cathedral.
-He was in Catterick Camp in North Yorkshire by autumn, when The Yorkshire Archæological Journal reported that he and his friends cleared out a hypocaust at Middleham, "made plans and took photographs, and, while confirming [John] Topham's observations [from a c.
-1882 excavation], added several important details".
-The photographs were taken by Eric Lomax.
+He was in Catterick Camp in North Yorkshire by autumn, when The Yorkshire Archæological Journal reported that he and his friends cleared out a Roman hypocaust at Middleham.
+The site had previously been excavated around 1881 and 1906.
+Bruce-Mitford's notes were published in The Journal of Roman Studies, with photographs taken by Eric Lomax.

-Bruce-Mitford was commissioned as a second lieutenant on 1 February 1941, a first lieutenant on 1 August 1942, an acting captain on 20 November 1942, and a temporary captain on 26 February 1943.
-By 1943 he was working on the publications staff of the School of Signals at Catterick, where he authored a booklet on wireless communication, attempted to reorganise the Northern Command's signals system, and travelled around Yorkshire by motorcycle, laying cable.
-From 1943 to 1945, he led parties from the School of Signals to archaeological and other sites across Northern England, including Richmond Castle, Jervaulx Abbey, Easby Parish Church, Stanwick St John, Middleham Castle, and the Georgian Theatre Royal, taking notes and commentaries when there.
+Bruce-Mitford was commissioned as a second lieutenant on 1 February 1941, and promoted to war substantive lieutenant on 1 August 1942, acting captain on 20 November 1942, and temporary captain on 26 February 1943.
+By 1943 he was working on the publications staff of the Royal School of Signals at Catterick, where he wrote a booklet on wireless communication, attempted to reorganise the Northern Command's signals system, and travelled around Yorkshire by motorcycle, laying cable.
+From 1943 to 1945, he led parties from the School of Signals to archaeological and other sites across Northern England, including Richmond Castle, Jervaulx Abbey, Easby Parish Church, Stanwick St John, Middleham Castle, and the Georgian Theatre Royal, recording notes and commentaries when there.

 Return to the British Museum

 Sutton Hoo

 Bruce-Mitford spent the war awaiting his return to the Department of British and Medieval Antiquities.
-(Note: Tellingly, though a commissioned officer by the time he first married in November 1941, he still wrote himself down as a civil servant.)
-As early as 1940, T. D. Kendrick—then Keeper of the department, and later director of the museum—wrote to Bruce-Mitford at his army camp, telling him he would be responsible for the collection of Anglo-Saxon antiquities, the Germanic collections of Europe, and the Late Celtic collections of the British Isles.
+As early as 1940, T. D. Kendrick—then keeper of the department, later director of the museum—wrote to Bruce-Mitford at his army camp, telling him he would be responsible for the collection of Anglo-Saxon antiquities, the Germanic collections of Europe, and the Late Celtic collections of the British Isles.
 The letter closed with a warning: "You will also be responsible for Sutton Hoo.
 Brace yourself for this task."
 Bruce-Mitford's responsibility for the Anglo-Saxon Sutton Hoo ship-burial, wrote the Oxford scholar Martin Biddle, would become "the defining moment of Rupert's life, his greatest challenge, the source of almost insuperable difficulties, and his greatest achievement".
-Discharged from the army as an honorary captain in early 1946, Bruce-Mitford immediately returned to the museum.
+Discharged from the army as an honorary captain in early 1946, Bruce-Mitford immediately returned to the museum; the first lecture he attended after discharge was by Phillips on Sutton Hoo.